Why Your Car Attracts Dust So Fast After Washing (And What You’re Doing Wrong)

 So technically, the car is never fully clean to begin with.

 That leftover layer makes it easier for more dust to stick.
+This is one reason professional detailers use clean microfiber towels instead of reusing the same cloth repeatedly.

 What helps: Use a clean microfiber cloth.
 And avoid reusing the same cloth without washing it.